gamersekofy/cardputer-text-example/README.md

 ## Environment Information

-This project was made on a Snapdragon X Plus laptop running Windows 11.
+This project was initially made on a Snapdragon X Plus laptop running Windows 11.
 It's definitely possible to do Rust on ESP development on ARM64.

+Later, necessary files were added to set up a no_std Rust for Xtensa ESP32 environment on NixOS machines.

 ## Picture